Emergency Management & Homeland Security Courses

 Emh 560 Terrorism and Counter-Terrorism (3)

 As suggested by the title, in this course we focus on the phenomena of terrorism, and how societies and governments respond to it.
 Most modern societies have dealt with political violence targeting civilians in order to change or shape public policy, economic, or social systems, through intimidation.
 These societies have responded in a host of different ways.
 Some have responded with draconian security measures, others with negotiation or policies that have increased political participation and representation; some have used diplomacy, some law enforcement, and some their militaries.
 Terrorism is nothing new in the United States.
 The US has a long history of dealing with terrorism from the anarchist wave at the turn of the 19th century, waves of revolutionary left-wing and nationalist terrorism in the middle of the 20th century, anti-government and militia-based terrorism in the late 20th century and through today, and a long history of several centuries of terrorism committed by white supremacist organizations, like the Klu Klux Klan.
 In the 21st century though, terrorism has come to directly shape society in a way it had not in these previous eras.
-Students who have earned credit for Emh 460 cannot receive credit for Emh 560.
+Students who have received credit for CEHC460 cannot receive credit for this course.

 Emh 561 Homeland Security and Risk (3)

 This course examines the relatively new discipline of homeland security, that emerged in 2001 following the 9/11 attacks.
 Due to its post-9/11 founding, homeland security is often mistakenly assumed to be focused solely on counterterrorism efforts.
 This could not be further from the truth.
 Homeland security - both the broad national homeland security enterprise and the Department of Homeland Security (DHS) - focus on many tasks associated with securing the United States, its populace, its infrastructure and its economy from various kinds of malicious actors, and from some catastrophic level natural hazards as well.
 Transnational criminal organizations, terrorists, cyber-attackers, human traffickers, and those that would damage or manipulate infrastructure like electrical grids and financial markets, are among the many threat actors that occupy homeland security professionals.
 Ultimately, the homeland security enterprise is about understanding and regulating the flows of goods, people, organizations, and even bits and bytes (like malicious computer code) into and out of the US homeland.
-Students who have earned credit for Emh 461 cannot receive credit for Emh 561.
+Students who have received credit for CEHC461 cannot receive credit for this course.

 Emh 596 Special Topics in Emergency Preparedness and Homeland Security (3)

 This course is designed to discuss selected topics related to Emergency Preparedness and Homeland Security.
 Through the lectures, readings and class discussions students will develop a broad understanding of the selected topic.
 The topics will be selected and announced by the instructor when offered.
 May be repeated for credit if content varies.
+Students who have received credit for CEMH496 cannot receive credit for this course.

 Emh 599 Selected Topics in Emergency Management (3)